 - 7% reported that they had consumed heavy alcohol levels within the previous 30- days.

+Is drinking alone a sign of alcoholism?
+Speaking about the moderate levels of alcohol intake, drinking alone from time to time cannot serve as the sign of alcoholism.
+However, this pattern impedes receiving treatment in time.
 Unfortunately, less than 10% of those adults with negative drinking patterns or who were alcohol-dependent received professional support for different stages of alcoholism in 2015.

 The Typology of Alcoholism

-Alcoholism is a serious disease and one often treated with a single label and yet, there are many characteristics which should be considered including personality traits, age, financial means, drinking patterns (like drinking alone) and of course, the types of alcohol dependence.
+Alcoholism is a serious disease and one often treated with a single label and yet, there are many characteristics which should be considered including personality traits, age, financial means, drinking patterns and of course, the types of alcohol dependence.
 For 150 years, attempts were made to categorize alcoholics.
 E. M. Jellinek created the first scientific typology which referred to alcoholism as a disease, but, these have since evolved.

 There are three periods of classification to consider including: